 How does a savings-secured loan work?

 With a savings-secured loan, you must put up collateral in order to obtain the loan.
 Collateral can come from a savings account or share savings certificate.
-The money used as collateral remains in your account earning interest while you repay the loan.
+The money used as collateral remains in your account earning dividends while you repay the loan.
 When your loan is paid off, the money used as collateral becomes available to you again.

 A savings-secured loan might be right for you if:

 Not at all.
 You can pay off the loan as quickly as you like or until the maturity of the loan without worrying about any prepayment penalties.

 A Savings Secured Loan is perfect for establishing or rebuilding your credit.
 It’s a loan that uses the funds you have in your deposit as collateral for a loan.

 Savings-Secured Loan APR = Annual Percentage Rate.
 APR is 2% above the share savings rate for terms up to 36 months; savings certificate rate for terms up to 60 months.
 Minimum loan amount of $500.
 Maximum loan amount $150,000.
 All loans, terms and conditions are subject to Credit Union qualifications & approval.
 Rates are subject to change without notice.
 Must be a member in good standing.
 Some restrictions may apply.